ndrslmpk/bachelor-thesis/README.md

 - [X] `Lc.sol` provides
 - [X] `Esrow.sol` implies logic for the main Escrow functionality that is been used to free up funds on product transfer.
-- [] `LcFactory` shall be used to manage the issuance process of L/Cs
+- [ ] `LcFactory` shall be used to manage the issuance process of L/Cs
-- [] `EUR-T` shall serve as medium of exchange
+- [ ] `EUR-T` shall serve as medium of exchange
-- [] `Auction` is the Logic Layer to allow external investor to profit from the participation in L/C transactions
+- [ ] `Auction` is the Logic Layer to allow external investor to profit from the participation in L/C transactions

+### Truffle
+facilitates the development process, due to its integration with ganache.
+It allows us to run a private network.

+*After installation you are able to run the following commands*

+`truffle compile`
+`truffle develop`
+`truffle migrate`